mgerstner/buffer-overflow-training/examples/code_injection/README.md

 buffer.

-Save the exploit data in a file and pass the file to the vulnerable program (not via stdin but as a parameter).
+Save the exploit data in a file and pass the file to the vulnerable program (not via stdin, but as a parameter).
 On success a new shell should be started as a result of the code execution.

-NOTE: The reason why feeding the exploit on `stdin` seemingly doesn't work is that stdin will be in the EOF state and the exploit *will* work but the shell that is started will detected the closed `stdin` stream and exit immediately.
+NOTE: The reason why feeding the exploit on `stdin` seemingly doesn't work is that stdin will be in the EOF state and the exploit *will* work but the shell that is started will detect the closed `stdin` stream and exit immediately.

 Exercises
 =========

-- Experiment with different return addresses and see that if you hit any of the NOP instructions the exploit will still trigger.
+- Experiment with different return addresses and see that if you hit any of the NOP instructions, the exploit will still trigger.
 - Dissect the exploit data to understand its structure.
 - Manipulate the injected machine code for `execve()` to call a different binary or perform a completely different system call (like creating a new